wpswings/woo-one-click-upsell-funnel/README.txt

 == WHAT’S INCLUDED IN OUR FREE ONE CLICK UPSELL FUNNEL WORDPRESS PLUGIN ==

-**1) Unlimited Funnels with Unlimited Number of Offers** With the WooCommerce Upsell Plugin, you can create unlimited sales funnels with any number of Upsell and Cross-Sell Offers.
-In simple words, you can show your customers multiple post-purchase offers in a single funnel which increases the impulse buys, Average Order Value, and revenue of your WooCommerce store.
+**1) Unlimited Funnels with an Unlimited Number of Offers** With the WooCommerce Upsell Plugin, you can create unlimited sales funnels with any number of Upsell and Cross-Sell Offers.
+In simple words, you can show your customers multiple post-purchase offers in a single sales funnel which increases the impulse buys, Average Order Value, and revenue of your WooCommerce store.

 **2) Add the Shipping Price on COD**
 You may now set the Shipping price to Cash on Delivery at checkout with this new feature of the WooCommerce one-click upsell plugin.
 At the upsell checkout, providing your consumers with a thorough accounting of every dollar spent could enhance AOV and sales.

 **3) Reporting Feature for Funnel Tracking**
 With the One Click Upsell plugin, you get a complete report of every single funnel.
-This report includes the number of times every single funnel has been triggered.
+This report includes the number of times every single sales funnel has been triggered.
 Accepted and rejected offers of each funnel, their conversion rate, total sales, etc. This helps you comprehend what funnels interest your customers more and what do not.
 Also, you can track the Upsells using Google Analytics and Facebook Pixel.

 **4) Independent Global Funnel**
 You can now create a global funnel that can be triggered always independently of any target products.
-You can use this feature if you want to show an upsell offer to your customers every time they make a purchase in your WooCommerce store.
+You can use this feature if you want to show an upsell offer to your customers every time they purchase in your WooCommerce store.

 **5) Smart Offer Upgrade**
 Want to offer an upgrade on the existing purchase to your customers?
 The Smart Offer Upgrade feature replaces the existing product (customer is buying) with the offer product as soon as they accept the upsell offer.